Tell us about yourself

 Tell us about your Summer Analyst experience in Corporate Advisory

 From day one of the Summer Analyst program, I felt supported by my buddy and my broader team.
 Prior to starting, my buddy and other members of the team reached out to grab a coffee and provided insights on how to prepare myself for the summer.
 The Summer Analyst program was well structured with different training modules and objectives spaced out over the course of the internship.
 The Real Estate team was great at establishing a social team culture through team lunches and Friday drinks.
-Our intern farewell drinks, organised by the company, was a great way to wrap up our time at MA Financial and celebrate with our broader teams.
+Our intern farewell drinks, organised by the company, were a great way to wrap up our time at MA Financial and celebrate with our broader teams.

 What were the highlights?

 My personal highlight was the Christmas Party we had during our first week of the internship.
 We were able to get to know and build rapport with our team in a different environment.
 It helped break the ice and was a good introduction to the culture at MA Financial.
-Additionally, finishing my intern project was extremely rewarding as I was able to definitively see how much I had learnt over the summer and it marked the end of a stressful week.
+Additionally, finishing my intern project was extremely rewarding as I was able to definitively see how much I had learned over the summer and it marked the end of a stressful week.
 The intern project was structured to allow us to apply our learning from training with the support of our project sponsor.

 Can you describe a typical workday at MA Financial Group?

 There is no way to describe a typical workday, every day is different.
 At MA Financial, I was given the opportunity to work on various transactions and gained exposure to many different clients.
 As an intern, I focused on how I could support my broader team and help meet their needs.
-Through this I was able to work across numerous transactions and develop a wideset of skills.
+Through this, I was able to work across numerous transactions and develop a wide set of skills.